lavenderca/TSScall/README.md

 If a detail_file is set, additional information not found in the output BED file will be added to a tab-delimited TXT file.
 ### --fdr FDR
 If set, determines read threshold for TSS calling by FDR.
 Threshold will be the minimum read count with an expected FDR less than the set FDR value.

+This is the default method.
+Sets FDR at 0.001
 ### --false_positives FALSE_POSITIVES
 If set, determines read threshold for TSS calling by allowed false positives.
 Threshold will be the minimum read count with the expected false positives less than the set value.

-This is the default method.
-Sets maximum value at 1 expected false positive.
 ### --set_read_threshold SET_READ_THRESHOLD
 Sets the read threshold at user-defined count.
 ### --bidirectional_threshold BIDIRECTIONAL_THRESHOLD